ffeast/finam-export/README.md

 ## Development
 * clone the repo
 * `pip install -r ./requirements.txt`
+* run tests to ensure all is fine
+* `nosetests`
 * go ahead and enhance it!
+* don't forget to cover your changes with tests

 ## TODO:
 * Automatic requests splitting if an overly long time period is requested